AvolitesLtd/TitanManual/docs/fixture-personalities.md

 ### Console Update Procedure

-1. Copy the downloaded file <strong>TitanFixtureLibrary.exe</strong> onto a USB stick and plug in to the console.
+1. Copy the downloaded file **TitanFixtureLibrary.exe** onto a USB stick and plug in to the console.

-2. Click the <strong>Tools</strong> menu on the toolbar, then <strong>Control Panel</strong>, then <strong>Titan Installers</strong>.
+2. Click the **Tools** menu on the toolbar, then **Control Panel**, then **Titan Installers**.
 This will list all installers - software and personalities - found in the root of the stick (provided you haven't changed their name).

-3. Click the <strong>TitanFixtureLibrary.exe</strong>, and follow the instructions.
+3. Click the **TitanFixtureLibrary.exe**, and follow the instructions.<br/>

-   If for whatever reason Titan doesn't show the file in the <em>Titan Installers</em> submenu you can find and double-click it through Tools -> Folders.
+   If for whatever reason Titan doesn't show the file in the *Titan Installers* submenu you can find and double-click it through Tools -> Folders.
 4. Shut down and then restart the console *(using the Restart Software button on the screen Tools menu is OK)*.

 ### Titan Mobile, Titan Go or Titan Simulator Procedure

-1. Locate the downloaded file <strong>TitanFixtureLibrary.exe</strong> and double click on it to run it.
+1. Locate the downloaded file **TitanFixtureLibrary.exe** and double click on it to run it.
 Windows may show a warning about an unrecognised file

-2. Click <strong>Ok</strong> on the Windows User Account Control warning box.
+2. Click **Ok** on the Windows User Account Control warning box.
 3. When the installation has completed, shut down and then restart the Titan software.

-> The console caches the FixtureLibrary folder into memory when the
-> Patch option is first used, so you need to restart the console
-> software (from the Tools menu) to ensure new fixture personalities
+> The console caches the FixtureLibrary folder into memory when the Patch option is first used, so you need to restart the console software (from the Tools menu) to ensure new fixture personalities are loaded.<br/>
-> are loaded.

-> Once a fixture is patched, its personality is embedded in the show
-> file.
-Any changes to the fixture library will not affect fixtures
-> patched in the show.
-You can use the <Keys.SoftKey>Update Personality</Keys.SoftKey> option
-> in the patch menu to update patched fixtures if you need to.
+ Once a fixture is patched, its personality is embedded in the show file.
+Any changes to the fixture library will not affect fixtures patched in the show.
+You can use the <Keys.SoftKey>Update Personality</Keys.SoftKey> option in the patch menu to update patched fixtures if you need to.

 User/Custom Personalities
 -------------------------